Change Indicator

 Notes

 Rate is based on small number of cases and should be interpreted with caution.
 Data has been suppressed to preserve confidentiality.
 Maine CDC revised their rules to suppress both numbers and rates for sub-state level such as counties when the number is less than 6.
+This is reflected in data from 2016-2020 and forward.

 Last Updated